XR232USB - True Random Numbers @ USB

 XORed with older byte from the random pool.
 Doing so, all bytes in the

 random pool are repeatedly refreshed with an average processing speed of

 several 100 kbits.

-numerical value, it is possible to detect irregularly low frequency components in the
+it is easy to detect irregularly long periods (= low frequency components) in the

-source signal (which indicate disturbance/interference effects on the electronic
+source signal.
+This could indicate disturbance/interference effects on the electronic

 (resort to random pool data or even interrupt the data transfer).